-It is important to comply with regulations when your possessions enter a new country – and your removal company will give you a specific list of what can and cannot enter Portugal during your initial survey.
-Additionally, you will need to:
+It is important to comply with regulations when your possessions enter a new country.
+Your removal company will usually give you a specific list of what can and cannot enter Portugal during your initial survey.
+If in doubt, ask!

-• Remove all batteries (e.g. from torches and radios), as they can leak in transit and damage your equipment
+– Remove all batteries (e.g. from torches and radios), as they can leak in transit and damage your equipment.

 Have you thought about storage?

 The Portugal Buying Guide is designed to support you through each stage of buying property in Portugal, providing relevant, up-to-date information and tips from Portugal property experts and expats who have been through the process themselves.
-The guide helps you to:
+It helps you to: